niik/process-proxy/design.md

 The executable will be cross-platform, supporting Windows, macOS, and Linux.

 The protocol for communication between the executable and the TCP server will be a single byte command identifier followed by a per-command specific payload.

+All commands return a response with the following format:
+- Status code: 4-byte signed integer (0 for success, non-zero for error)
+- If status code is non-zero (error):
+  - Error message length: 4-byte unsigned integer
+  - Error message: UTF-8 encoded string
+- If status code is zero (success):
+  - Command-specific response data (if any)

 The commands will include:

 - `0x01`: Read command line arguments
   - Payload: None